grz0zrg/wui/README.md

 The menu can be shown around an element or a position, if an element is specified in the options, `x y` properties will be ignored, `x y` or `element` need to be set in order to use this widget, all other properties are optional.

+You can use the "angle" option (degree) to offset the items position by an amount.

 Items are simple round buttons, an icon class name can be specified, a tooltip and a callback.

 <br/>*Method*: